Municue

 AI-generated summaries.
 Click to expand for original text.

-#ABriefing on Opportunity Zones 2.0, a federal program providing tax incentives for investment in designated low-income areas, presented by the Office of Economic Development.
+#ABriefing on Opportunity Zones 2.0, an economic development incentive program, presented by the Office of Economic Development.

-#BThe city is considering expanding the Maple/Mockingbird TIF District by 9.3 acres to include 1545 West Mockingbird Lane and authorizing a TIF development agreement of up to $29 million with Mockingbird Owner LP for the Oak Park Mixed-Use and Mixed-Income Development Project.
+#BBriefing on upcoming agenda items to amend the Maple/Mockingbird TIF District to include approximately 9.3 acres at 1545 West Mockingbird Lane and authorize a TIF development agreement with Mockingbird Owner LP for up to $29,000,000 to support the Oak Park Mixed-Use and Mixed-Income Development Project.

-#CBriefing on an upcoming item to authorize a Chapter 380 Economic Development Agreement conveying approximately 7.33 acres of city-owned land to Veterans Community Project for construction and operation of a transitional housing village for homeless veterans, including small residential units, a community center, and on-site supportive services.
+#CUpcoming agenda item to authorize a Chapter 380 Economic Development Agreement with Veterans Community Project for the Veterans Community Project Village, including the conveyance of approximately 7.33 acres of city-owned land for development of a transitional housing community with small residential units, a community center, and supportive services for homeless veterans.

-#DAuthorization of a public hearing to amend the Dallas Development Code in response to state legislation SB 15, including consideration of design standards for small lot developments and amendments to subdivision, permitted uses, yard/lot/space, and other associated regulations.
+#DAuthorization to hold a public hearing to amend the Dallas Development Code in response to state law SB 15, including potential design standards for small lot developments and related amendments to subdivision, permitted uses, and yard/lot/space regulations.

-#EBriefing update on the Call for Concepts process for the future of City Hall, presented by Assistant City Manager Robin Bentley.
+#EBriefing update on the City of Dallas's Call for Concepts process for City Hall, presented by Assistant City Manager Robin Bentley from the City Manager's Office.

-#FQuarterly briefing memo updating on economic development incentives awarded through administrative action, presented by the Director of the Office of Economic Development.
+#FQuarterly briefing memo updating the committee on economic development incentives that have been awarded through administrative action, presented by the Office of Economic Development director.

 Municue is in beta